arihantchoudhary/design-eng-challenge/README.md

 ## 🎯 Objective

-Create a buttery-smooth, interactive search experience that demonstrates your ability to create delightful, beautiful, and intuitive frontend experiences.
+Create a buttery-smooth, interactive search component that demonstrates your ability to create delightful, beautiful, and intuitive frontend experiences.

 ## 🚀 Getting Started